thoughtbot/ruby-science/book/solutions/use_convention_over_configuration.md

 ```

 This will find the `MostRecent` class from the string `"most_recent"`, and so
 on.
-This means we can rely on a convention for our summarizer strategies: each
+This means we can rely on a convention for our summarizer strategies: Each
 named strategy will map to a class implementing that strategy.
 The controller
-can [use the class as an Abstract Factory](#use-class-as-factory) and obtain a
+can [use the class as an abstract factory](#use-class-as-factory) and obtain a
 summarizer.

 However, we can't immediately start using `constantize` in our example, because
-there's one outlier case: the `UserAnswer` class is referenced using
+there's one outlier case: The `UserAnswer` class is referenced using
 `"your_answers"` instead of `"user_answer"`, and `UserAnswer` takes different
 parameters than the other two strategies.

 Before refactoring the code to rely on our new convention, let's refactor to
 obey it.
-All our names should map directly to class names, and each class should
+All our names should map directly to class names and each class should
 accept the same parameters:

 ` app/controllers/summaries_controller.rb@5170bf536:9,20